 READ full country note (PDF)

-Growth is projected to pick up to about 3%, as lower interest rates, stronger infrastructure spending, lower corporate taxes and higher oil prices all boost investment.
-Private consumption will also strengthen, as falling inflation lifts real wages.
-Exports will improve on the back of a stronger outlook for trading partners.
-Unemployment will start to fall.
-Social indicators are improving, but informality and inequality remain high.
+Growth is projected to pick up as infrastructure projects, lower corporate taxes and higher oil prices will boost investment.
+Improving confidence and financing conditions will support consumption.
+As growth gains traction, unemployment will edge down.
+Social indicators are improving but informality and inequality remain high.

-The current monetary policy stance is appropriate given current inflation, but a somewhat more accommodative monetary policy would be needed if inflation and inflation expectations continue to fall.
-Fiscal policy strikes an adequate balance and will need to remain moderately prudent so that the deficit declines gradually, in line with the fiscal rule.
-Significant social spending needs may require raising more revenue over time.
-Productivity would be boosted by reforms to improve the business environment and the quality of education.
-Further efforts to reduce labour market informality, such as by reducing non-wage labour costs, and to reduce gender gaps, by expanding the provision of childcare, would make growth more inclusive.
+The accommodative monetary policy stance is appropriate.
+Fiscal policy will need to remain moderately prudent to ensure that the budget deficit declines gradually in line with the fiscal rule.
+Boosting productivity requires more competition, streamlining regulations and increased openness to trade.
+Further efforts to reduce labour market informality, by reducing non-wage labour costs, and gender gaps, by expanding the provision of childcare, would make growth more inclusive.

 1. Terms of trade is defined as the ratio of export prices to import prices for goods and services.

 Source: OECD Economic Outlook 104 database; and OECD Revenue Statistics database.